-The project is in the acquisition phase and this is being managed by a team in the Ministry’s Capability Delivery Division.
+The project is in the acquisition and capability integration phase and this is being managed by a team in the Ministry’s Capability Delivery Division.

 Platform preliminary design was completed in late 2015 with the detailed design completed in the second quarter of 2017.

-The Combat System Trainer, provided under the prime contract by Lockheed Martin was installed at the Devonport Naval Base in January 2017 and training was started in February.
-The refit of the first ship is planned to take place in Victoria, Canada, and will extend over 10 months, followed by harbour and sea acceptance trials, with the second ship starting its refit approximately 12 months later.
+The refit of the first ship commenced on 1 May 2018 in Victoria, Canada, and will extend over 10 months, followed by harbour and sea acceptance trials, with the second ship starting its refit approximately 12 months later.